vbextreme/ghostmirror/README.md

 State:
 ======
+* v0.5.1 better progress, if not country set mirrors country is search on remote mirrorlist
 * v0.5.0 add all fields sorting
 * v0.4.2 only for developer, auto follow tags
 * v0.4.1 mem nullterm, info stored in list, meson developer message